Glossary

 By Nathan Shedroff

-Tashlich or Tashlikh, (תשליך) is a ceremony every Rosh Hashanah marking the beginning of the new year when we “cast off” the old year and, with it, the things we chose not to carry forward.
+Tashlich or Tashlikh, (תשליך) is a ceremony taking place every Rosh Hashanah.
+Jews mark the beginning of the new year as they “cast off” the old and, with it, the things they chose not to carry forward.
 It is one of the most symbolic of Jewish ceremonies…(more)

 /